mvolkmann/blog/src/rust.md

   DivisionByZero
 }

-// Commented lines show an alternative why to describe the error.
+// Commented lines show an alternative way
+// to describe the error using a string.
 //const DIV_BY_ZERO: &str = "divide by zero";

 fn divide(numerator: f64, denominator: f64) -> Result<f64, MathError> {